opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

         - "cluster:admin/security/resource/share"
 ```

-Security reads this file at startup and uses it to answer questions like, “Does this user have `sample_read_write` on resource X?”
+The Security plugin reads this file at startup and uses it to answer questions like “Does this user have `sample_read_write` on resource X?”

-### Public vs private vs restricted
+### Public, private, and restricted sharing patterns

-The `share_with` structure lets you express common patterns.
+The `share_with` structure lets you express the following common patterns.

-* Private (default)
+**Private (default)**:

 ```json
 {